somhi/telegram2email/README.md

 ### What it does and what needs to be improved
 Each telegram received message is first classified in a switch node as text message or others, assuming others will be an image or sticker.

-In each case a template node formats accordingly the text of the email as HTML:
+In each case a template node formats accordingly the body text of the email as HTML:
 * Text template includes "user_first_name: text message".
 * Image template includes "user_first_name: caption message", followed by the image itself.
+You can change those templates to suit your needs.

 After that, a compose email function generates the subject of the email (msg.topic) and adds the HTML template to the body of the email (msg.payload).
 Subject has two variants:
 * If the message comes from a private user, the subject is "TG-user_first_name".
-* If the message comes from a group chat,  the subject is "TG-group_name"
+* If the message comes from a group chat,  the subject is "TG-group_name" You can change the subject to suit your needs.

 Finally the output email node sends the email.